bgbaroo/express-demo/SETUP.md

   - `compilerOptions.sourceMap`: `true`

-    This will create an `index.js.map` file in our output directory to help with debugging
+    This will prompt `tsc` to create a mapper file `dist/foo.js.map` file for `src/foo.ts`, for debugging

   The code block below is the bare minimum `tsconfig.json` that covers everything from steps 4-5: